-In order to manage the list of transducers, the menu FSGraph proposes two submenus: "New cascade" and "Edit cascade..."
+In order to manage the list of transducers, the FSGraph menu proposes two submenus: "New cascade" and "Edit cascade..."
 (Figure 12.1).
 You can choose "new cascade" to create a new list of transducers.
-If you want to modify an existing cascade, you can choose "Edit cascade" that open a file explorer to choose the cascade to open.
+If you want to modify an existing cascade, you can choose "Edit cascade" to open a file explorer and choose the cascade to be opened.

 FS G raph Lexicon-Gramma

 New

 Open Ctrl-O

 Save Ctrl-S

 Save as

 Save All

 Page Set qu

 Print Ctrl-P

 Print All

 Undo Ctrl-Z

 Redo Ctrl-Y

 Tools •

 Format •

 Zoom •

 New Case cade

-Edit Cascade
+Edit Casc ade

 Close all